'I love this place.' Brandon Wu, one of the top amateurs in golf, is ready for next month's U.S. Amateur in Pinehurst.

 The U.S. Amateur field has 312 golfers.
 After two rounds of stroke play, the top 64 golfers advance to match play.
 Wu knows he’s got a lot of work to do.
 He didn’t make it out of the stroke-play portion last year when the tournament was held at Pebble Beach.

-Even though he is focused on continuing his amateur career, the 22-year-old Wu is paying attention to what his peers are doing on the PGA Tour.
+Even though he’s focused on his amateur career, the 22-year-old Wu is paying attention to what his peers are doing on the PGA Tour.

 Matthew Wolff, who is 20 years old and has already turned pro, won the 3M Championship in just his third start as a professional.
 He out-dueled PGA Tour veteran Bryson DeChambeau and 22-year-old Collin Morikawa, who recently graduated from Cal Berkley.